Joel-HsienChi/PointRobotUi/Developer_Manual.md

          - `LastDeassignedTime`, a String that represent the last deassigned time
          - `exist`, a boolean that represent whether this user exists in database or not

-      2. `GetPlateInfo(self):`
+      2. `_init_(self, plateid):`

+         Initializing function that generate a user object with given `plate` and initialize the rest of the properties.

+         Connect to the database by calling the parent function.

+         Then, assign value to the rest of properties by `SetPlateInfo()`

+      3. `SetPlateInfo(self):`

          This function will get datas from database, and assign them to `plate`'s properties.

+         This function also work as a checker for the existance of `plateid` in database.

+         If `plateid` doesn't exist in database, return False, otherwise return True.

+<br/><br/>

-## Logger.py's manual:
+## Logger.py:

+   1. `class logger_class:`

+      1. `__init__(self, logger_name, level, path):`

+         Initializing function that set the necessary properties with given parameter.

    - This class is a simple logging class that provides easier logging experience.

-   - To use this loggin class, just create a logger object with desired parameter.
+   - To use this loggin class, create a logger object with desired parameter.

    - For instance, to create a logger named: `TestLogger` with a level of `INFO` and located at `Log_Folder/Test.log`,

    - You will have to declare a variable like following:

       - ```python
-        TestLogger = logger_class("test_logger", logging.INFO, "Log_Folder/Test.log")```
+        TestLogger = logger_class("test_logger", logging.INFO, "Log_Folder/Test.log")
+        ```

    - Then, to log the message into log file, call the created logger with .logger, then you will be able to log the message with desired level.

-   - For instance to log a message into log file at info level, you will have to do it like:
+   - For instance to log a message into log file at `info` level, you will have to do it like:

       - `TestLogger.logger.info("This is a test info message")`